Traditionally associated with budget travel and accommodation, volunteering may be going upmarket.

 Capturing the mood of the moment, some companies are combining it with eco-luxury holiday accommodation.
 As the name suggests, eco-luxury offers classy creature comforts while minimising environmental impact.
 No dorms, bunk beds or shared shower blocks in sight.

 Whether this interest in volunteering turns out to be a passing fad remains to be seen.
-But as travellers prepare to pack their bags again, following the rollout of COVID-19 vaccine programmes, I sense a change in what they are looking for.
+But as travellers pack their bags again, I sense a change in what they are looking for.
 It’s no longer good enough just to visit, view and go.
 They want to contribute, to give something back.

 The Great Pause and its impact